 What is your standard response to stress and how does it affect your communication and your relationships?

 When under pressure or exposed to conflict, we tend to cope along three dimensions: by moving move toward people (compliance), against them (aggression), or away from them (withdrawal).
-These are instinctive behaviours and may be seen as human versions of the basic defense strategies in the animal kingdom: submission, fight, and flight.
+These are instinctive behaviours – human versions of the basic defense strategies in the animal kingdom: submission, fight, and flight.

 Variables like your relative physical size and social status will certainly play a role in each situation, but often we will default to patterns developed in our childhood.
 If pleasing others helped to keep you safe and loved as a child, you are more likely to move towards people when the heat is on.
 If your sense of safety depended on protecting your self-worth verbally and physically, you may have nurtured a pattern of moving against others.
 While all three patterns are available to all of us, we become more used to and comfortable with one of them, and the other two become less accessible.